EART3343 Structural Geology and Tectonics

 - The paradigm of plate tectonics encompasses both plate margins and intraplate areas, explaining the styles and distribution of deformation in the crust and the mantle through geologic time.
 This unit examines relationships between plate movements, large-scale crustal processes and deformation, flow of fluids through the crust (including those creating economic resources), and the geological structures that are produced and both plate boundaries and intraplate areas.
 This information is then used to interpret the tectonic evolution of ancient geological terrains, with particular emphasis on the Precambrian rocks and resources of Western Australia, and case studies of multi-scale scales.
 A compulsory field trip examines deformation and related metamorphism on the south coast of WA, and always runs in the period before semester 1 starts (compulsory; charges: cost of food and accommodation is borne by the student).

-- Students are able to (1) demonstrate understanding of the origin, formation and development of tectonic plate boundaries and how to recognise them in the geological record; (2) demonstrate understanding of dynamic plate systems and how tectonic structures develop in each system; (3) apply these concepts to analysis of geological terrains, both ancient and modern; and (4) demonstrate practical skills using techniques in structural geology and tectonic analysis.
+- Students are able to (1) demonstrate understanding of the origin, formation and development of tectonic plate boundaries and how to recognise them in the geological record; (2) demonstrate understanding of dynamic plate systems and how tectonic structures develop in each system; (3) apply these concepts to analyse geological terrains, both ancient and modern; and (4) use practical skills using techniques in structural geology and tectonic analysis.

-- Indicative assessments in this unit are as follows: (1) progressive assessment during semester; (2) field trip practical exercises and a report; and (3) final exam.
+- Indicative assessments in this unit are as follows: (1) progressive assessment during semester; (2) field trip practical exercises and a report; and (3) research project.
 Further information is available in the unit outline.